-- 29. Our Planning for the Future report and Infographic Summary provides a comprehensive summary of a detailed analysis of the changing demographics of the East Renfrewshire Area.
+28. Our Planning for the Future report and Infographic Summary provides a comprehensive summary of a detailed analysis of the changing demographics of the East Renfrewshire Area.
 The report includes trend information from the Census and the use of the NRS mid-year estimates and NRS population projections.
+The latest update to the Planning for the Future report has been delayed because of the impact of Covid-19, all figures in this report have been updated to reflect the most recently published data.
+Information which is used to create the Local Development Plan such as service demand,

-Information which is used to create the Local Development Plan such as service demand, SIMD data and future housing projections and associated infrastructure is also included.
-The report provides an overview of natural changes in the population such as birth and death rates and incorporates the latest figures released on the significant rise in net migration across the East Renfrewshire area. - 30.
-The population of East Renfrewshire is currently estimated at 96,580.
+SIMD data and future housing projections and associated infrastructure is also included.
+The report provides an overview of natural changes in the population such as birth and death rates and incorporates the latest figures released on the significant rise in net migration across the East Renfrewshire area.

+29. The population of East Renfrewshire is currently estimated at 96,060.
 The pyramid below shows the population split by age group and gender.
 Around 20 per cent of the population is made up of children and young people aged 0-15.
-The working age population (16-64) accounts for 59 per cent of the population whilst older aged adults (65 and over) make up the remaining 21%.
+The working age population (16-64) accounts for 60 per cent of the population whilst older aged adults (65 and over) make up the remaining 20%.

-Source: NRS 2021 Mid-Year Population Estimates
+Source: NRS 2020 Mid-Year Population Estimates

-- 31. By 2043 the population of East Renfrewshire is projected to be 107,971, an increase of 13.5 per cent compared to the population in 2018 (base year for projections).
+30. By 2043 the population of East Renfrewshire is projected to be 107,971, an increase of 13.5 per cent compared to the population in 2018 (base year for projections).
 The population of Scotland is projected to increase by 2.5 per cent between 2018 and 2043.
-Over the 25 year period, the age group that is projected to increase the most in size in East Renfrewshire is the 75+ age group. - 32.
-The growth in the population of children, those of working age and older people is shown in the table below.
+Over the 25 year period, the age group that is projected to increase the most in size in East Renfrewshire is the 75+ age group.